dinesh-ax/axway-open-docs/content/en/docs/operational_insights/op_insights_monitoring.md

 Before restarting an Elasticsearch Node, ensure the cluster state is green to stay online during the restart.
 {{< /alert >}}

-## Enable Application Performance Monitoring
+## Enable Elastic Application Performance Monitoring

-You can enable Application Performance Monitoring (APM) to monitor APIBuilder4Elastic and other services (e.g. API Builder Services) if required.
+You can enable Application Performance Monitoring (APM) to monitor APIBuilder4Elastic and other services (for example, API Builder Services).

 Image: <https://github.com/Axway-API-Management-Plus/apigateway-openlogging-elk/blob/develop/imgs/apm/2_apm-apibuilder4elastic-overview.png>